sunshowers-code/rust-cli-recommendations/src/configuration.md

 **If applications support user-scoped configuration:**
 * On Unix platforms other than macOS, applications *should* follow the [XDG specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
-* On macOS and Windows, applications *should* either use `$HOME/.config` or the native platform directory.
+* On macOS and Windows, applications *should* either use `$HOME/.config` or the platform-native config directory.
 On macOS and Windows, the platform-native directories are somewhat harder to access on the command line, so `$HOME/.config` is a suitable alternative.

 [dirs](https://crates.io/crates/dirs) is the most actively maintained Rust library for getting the native config directory (and other directories) for every platform.